ICLR23-DFlow/DFlow-official-code/README.md

 - Pretrained model (https://drive.google.com/drive/folders/1LLpxyGcgE9rUoWsZMdC07bdrV4QQBMEV?usp=sharing)

 ## Training from scratch
 Download the DFlow dataset and place it in the "dataset" folder.
-Then, enter the "bash train_standard.sh" command When training with the DFlow dataset, the data augmentation used during dataset creation is applied.
+Then, enter the "bash train_standard.sh" command.
+When training with the DFlow dataset, the data augmentation used during dataset creation is applied.
 Please refer to section B.1 in our paper for more details.

 ## Citation